-To finish creating and modifying layers, you need to change the center layer's linetype from Continuous to Center.
+To finish creating and modifying layers, you need to change the Continuous linetype to a Center linetype.
 Place your mouse arrow over the text "Continuous" in the Center layer row and single left click with your mouse.
 The Select Linetype window will appear in front of the Layers Properties Manager (Figure 5.5).
-Note that only the Continuous Linetype is loaded, so select the Load button and the Load and Reload Linetypes window will appear.
+Note that only the Continuous Linetype is loaded; so select the Load button and the Load and Reload Linetypes window will appear.
 Scroll down, highlight the CENTER linetype as shown in Figure 5.6, and select the OK button.
 Highlight the CENTER linetype in the Select Linetype window and select OK.
 You will now see that the Center layer has a CENTER linetype (Figure 5.7).